In light of our values, Themis aims to:

 ✦ Intersectionality and Inclusivity

 ✦ Community and Collaboration

-Themis was established in 2020 by Margherita Cornaglia (Doughty Street Chambers), Ailsa McKeon (6KBW College Hill), and Luna Spada (aspiring pupil).
+Themis was established in 2020 by Margherita Cornaglia (Doughty Street Chambers), Ailsa McKeon (6KBW College Hill), and Luna Spada (GT Stewart).
 The impetus behind creating Themis was the lack of any organisation actively bringing together and progressively representing the interests of women barristers, regardless of their practice area.